 Team matches in checkers between the United States and Great Britain began almost exactly 100 years ago, in 1905, when the British team defeated the Americans in a convincing manner.
 Since that time, there have been six more such matches, with the Americans gaining the edge; and an eighth match will take place this fall in Las Vegas as a 100th anniversary celebration of this fierce yet friendly rivalry.

 But, very recently on the time scale of a full century, the internet has come on the scene and has offered all sorts of opportunities for checker play, of every type and quality (see our site reviews for a rundown on this).
-Last year, a team match called USA vs. the World was played out at the It's Your Turn play site (the games are documented and annotated at Jim Loy's web site).
+Last year, a team match called USA vs. the World was played out at the It's Your Turn play site (the games are documented and annotated at Jim Loy's web site) (no longer available).
 The teams were ad hoc and the level of play varied widely, but it was a great match overall.

 Now, the historic US-Great Britain rivalry is about to be taken up on the internet, and for this matchup, the teams are staffed with top notch, championship grade players.
 The US team, captained by Yunior Lopez, will have in its lineup stars such as world champion Alex Moiseyev and living legend Richard Fortman.
 Not to be outdone, the British team, captained by Lindus Edwards, will field players of the caliber of mail-play champion George Miller, and special guest Jan Mortimer, who this fall will challenge Patricia Breen for the women's world championship.

 The match begins at the It's Your Turn site on April 4.
 The games will be 3-move restriction and played postal-style with three days allowed for a move.
-Complete details can be found at the official web site for the match, and you can follow the results there as they come in.
+Complete details can be found at the official web site (no longer available) for the match, and you can follow the results there as they come in.

 This promises to be a history making, not-to-be-missed match.
 Put a few tall ones in the refrigerator and tune in at the official web site!